 Normal signs of illness include changes in weight, discoloured feathers, reduced interaction with humans and toys, scabby nostrils and missing feathers around the eyes.
 Another way of spotting early signs of illness is to regularly check your budgie’s droppings.
 The disposable paper liners in the Geo bird cage makes it easy to monitor your pet’s health.
 When you do your weekly clean, check the amount, colour and texture of the droppings.
 They can vary somewhat depending on what your budgie has been eating, but all faeces should be firm, and the urine part transparent and clear.
 If you notice clear changes, or have other reasons to suspect that your budgie might be ill or in pain, contact your vet as soon as possible.
 Make sure to find a vet that specialises in small animals, ideally as soon as you take the budgie home, so you know who to contact if something goes wrong.

-If you need more information, check out the section on budgie illnesses in our guide.
+If you need more information, check out the section on budgie illnesses inour guide.

 Many of us know what it’s like.
 You start with a few chickens, thinking you’re just going to try it out, but once you realise what amazing pets they are and what delicious eggs they lay you will probably soon think it’s time to expand the flock and get some more hens for your garden.

+But adding new chickens to an existing flock is easier said than done, and it’s important to know what you’re doing to avoid bickering and bullying, or even worse.
 The key to introducing chickens is time.
 Be patient, it might take a while before your new individuals are living happily with your current flock, but it will be worth it in the end.
 Each breed of chicken is different, and all chickens have different personalities, so how well your attempts will go depends on many different factors.
 Here are some useful things to think about:

 Make the right choices